Folk devil: Cases

-The basic pattern of agitations against folk devils can be seen in the history of witchhunts and similar manias of persecution; the histories of predominantly Catholic and Protestant European countries present examples of adherents of the rival Western Christian faith as folk devils; minorities and immigrants have often been seen as folk devils; in the long history of anti-Semitism, which frequently targets Jews with allegations of dark, murderous practices, such as blood libel; or the Roman persecution of Christians that blamed the military reverses suffered by the Roman Empire on the Christians' abandonment of paganism.
+The basic pattern of agitations against folk devils can be seen in the history of witchhunts and similar manias of persecution; the histories of predominantly Catholic and Protestant European countries present examples of adherents of the rival Western Christian faith as folk devils; minorities and immigrants have often been seen as folk devils; in the long history of antisemitism, which frequently targets Jews with allegations of dark, murderous practices, such as blood libel; or the Roman persecution of Christians that blamed the military reverses suffered by the Roman Empire on the Christians' abandonment of paganism.

 In modern times, political and religious leaders in many nations have sought to present atheists and secularists as deviant outsiders who threaten the social and moral order.
 The identification of folk devils may reflect the efforts of powerful institutions to displace social anxieties.
 Some Christian groups alleged that there were fifty million Americans who engaged in some form of devil worship within their lifetimes.

 Another example of religious and ethnic discrimination associated with Cohen's folk devil theory would be Islamophobia, the discrimination of Muslims and those perceived as being Middle Eastern in origin.
 Post-9/11 reactions by Western countries stereotyped Muslims as violent, hateful, and of possessing fanatical extremist ideology.
 The group was depicted as posing a threat to social peace and safety in the Western world, and was subject to much hostility politically, from the media and from society.

-Certain politicians, pundits, and media outlets are reportedly attempting to trigger that fear response by portraying transgender individuals as society’s folk devils, crafting a narrative that paints them as sexual deviants and labeling them as “groomers.”
+Certain politicians, pundits, and media outlets are reportedly attempting to trigger that fear response by portraying transgender individuals as society's folk devils, crafting a narrative that paints them as sexual deviants and labeling them as "groomers."
 Even as such accusations are debunked or explained, multiple states have introduced or implemented anti-LGBT legislation as a response to the panic.
 The proposed laws include bans on gender-affirming care, limits on the participation of transgender athletes in sports, requirements for transgender individuals to use public bathrooms based on their assigned sex at birth and restrictions on public drag performances.